logicmonitor/lm-powershell-module/README.md

 ## 6.5
 ### Module Updates/Changes
- - **Set-LMDeviceDatasourceInstance** Parameter -PropertiesMethod has been added to allow setting of property refresh behavior which brings it inline with similar cmdlets that deal with property modification.
-The default behavior is Replace like it is set for other cmdlets of similar function.
- - **Copy-LMDashboard**: Added additional parameter -DashboardTokens to allow for overriding the current dashboard tokens set by the cloned dashboard object.
-This parameter takes a hashtable of tokens and their values.
+ - **Set-LMDeviceDatasourceInstance**: Added `-PropertiesMethod` parameter to control property update behavior.
+Defaults to "Replace" to match other property-related cmdlets.
+ - **Copy-LMDashboard**: Added `-DashboardTokens` parameter (hashtable) to override tokens when cloning dashboards.
- - **Copy-Report**: Added the ability to specify a report object to use as a reference object to clone.
-This allows for customization of the report object before cloning if you need to modify any of the report parameters (such as properties, resource scope etc) before cloning.
+ - **Copy-Report**: Now accepts a report object as a template for cloning.
+This enables customization of properties, resource scope, and other parameters before creating the copy.
-- **New-LMNetScan**: Add new parameter -Schedule that takes a PSCustomObject defining the desired schedule.
-If no schedule is provided the previous behavior of defaulting to manual is used.
-- **Set-LMNetScan**: Add new parameter -Schedule that takes a PSCustomObject defining the desired schedule.
-If no schedule is provided the previous behavior of defaulting to manual is used.
+ - **New-LMNetScan** and **Set-LMNetScan**: Added `-Schedule` parameter that accepts a PSCustomObject to define scan scheduling.
+Maintains default manual scheduling when parameter is omitted.

-### New Cmdlets:
+### New Cmdlets
- - **Remove-LMDeviceGroupProperty**: This cmdlet will allow you to remove device properties assigned at a resource group level.
+ - **Remove-LMDeviceGroupProperty**: Enables removal of device properties at the resource group level.

- ### Bug Fixes:
+### Bug Fixes
- - **Set-LMCollectorConfig**: Fixed issue where multiple matches for a config line item could be updated if they contained a similar base path.
+ - **Set-LMCollectorConfig**: Resolved an issue where similar configuration paths could cause unintended multiple updates.

 [Previous Release Notes](RELEASENOTES.md)